Chocolate-Bring It On

 There is just something about a chocolate cake and a fluffy filling that just taste so so good together and just leaves you so satisfied.
+Especially with a cold glass of milk.

 Your taste buds just sing for joy eating these and and it reminds me so much of that Shoney’s Chocolate Fudge cake, remember that classic?
 Oh mercy me!